 Taking risks at intersections can result in serious injury and even death.
-Auckland Transport is committed to raising awareness of the dangers of running red lights and to helping reduce the number of crashes at intersections.
+Auckland Transport is committed to raising awareness of the dangers of crashes at intersections and to helping reduce the number of crashes at intersections.

 Increasing safety at intersections is one of the Government's main priorities in its road safety strategy.
 Intersection crashes are of concern due to the number of deaths and/or serious casualties and represent a high level of collective and personal risk.

 NZTA Safer Journeys (New Zealand’s Road safety Strategy 2010-2020) and the Road Safety Action Plan for the Auckland region both prioritise making intersections safer.
 This can be achieved through road engineering, as well as driver education and enforcement.

 Regional Signalised Intersections and Red Light Running

 Red light running has been identified as a significant road safety issue in New Zealand.